xiaoleiren/xiaolei.ren/content/_index.md

         ### AI for Software Comprehension
         Leveraging machine learning and agentic workflows for code understanding, testing, and hardening.

+        ### Openings
+        I am actively looking for motivated students at the undergraduate, master's, and doctoral levels.
+        If you are interested in joining my group, please contact me by email.
     design:
       columns: '2'